eit6609/storyteller/README.md

 	template + state = page

-To keep track of the generated pages, every state instance is reduced to a *hash*, which is a human friendly string that uniquely identifies the state.
+To keep track of the generated pages, every state instance is reduced to a *hash*, which is a human readable string that uniquely identifies the state.
-It's a sort of compact JSON, that can deal also with the new features of ES6, like Maps and Sets, which are not handled by the standard JSON support.
+It's a kind of compact JSON, that can deal also with the new features of ES6, like Maps and Sets, which are not handled by the standard JSON support.

 A template name and a state hash uniquely identify a page:

 	template name + hash(state) = page key

 For debug and learning purposes, you can use the `debug()` function inside a template to show the page key.
-Because the hash is human friendly, it is a meaningful representation of the state.
+Because the hash is human readable, it is a meaningful representation of the state.
 It can be very useful to understand why the template engine has generated the page as it is.

 ## API reference